mvneerven/xo/REVISIONS.md

 ## Form controls in Schema

-You can now specify a *controls* array in the ExoForm schema.
+You can now specify a *controls* array in the XO form schema.

 See [Navigation](./md/exo/navigation.md)